The 20 Best Acute Cerebellar Ataxia Doctors in Italy

 Pisa, IT

-Filippo Santorelli practices in Pisa, Italy.
+Filippo Santorelli practices practicing medicine in Pisa, Italy.
 Mr. Santorelli is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Paraplegia, Spasticity, Spastic Paraplegia Type 7, and Spastic Paraplegia Type 2.
+He is also highly rated in 56 other conditions, according to our data.
+His clinical expertise encompasses Paraplegia, Spasticity, Spastic Paraplegia Type 7, and Spastic Paraplegia Type 2.

 Distinguished in Acute Cerebellar Ataxia